squer-solutions/cc-ws-2024/exercises/exercise5/dotnet/README.md

 In the project there is a file `StreamingAppWorker`, it is the background service that will host our code for our data stream.

-The first step is to create the configuration and selecting the Serilizer and Deserilizer for the key and value of the stream should work with;
+The first step is to create the configuration and selecting the Serializer and Deserializer for the key and value of the stream should work with;
 since for our example both the key and value are string we will use the following settings:

 ```csharp